Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

-Munro’s wife, Effie, had been previously married in America, to a lawyer by the name of John Hebron.
-Effie though had been left a widow when her husband and daughter had contracted yellow fever, and so Effie had come to England.
+Munro’s wife, Effie, had been previously married in America to a lawyer by the name of John Hebron.
+Effie had been left a widow when her husband and daughter had contracted yellow fever, so Effie had come to England.

 Six months after her arrival, her and Munro had met, and the pair had fallen very much in love with each other, and within a few weeks, the two were married.
 Effie and Munro were very in love.

 Munro was relatively well off, his hops business doing relatively well, but Effie was also financially sound with a legacy from her deceased husband paying 7%.
-Effie though had insisted that her own money being signed over to her new husband.
+Effie had insisted that her own money be signed over to her new husband.

 In Norbury, Munro kept a summer house, and Effie and Munro would spend time there when his work allowed.
 Things seemed to be going well.

 Shortly afterwards, Munro notices that the cottage next door to his Norbury property, and he goes to see if the new occupants require any help.
-Munro only sees a Scottish woman, who is quite abrupt with him, but then afterwards he also sees a strange yellow face at a window, though the face quickly disappears.
+Munro only sees a Scottish woman, who is quite abrupt with him, but then afterwards, he also sees a strange yellow face in a window, though the face quickly disappears.

 A New Neighbour for Grant Munro

 At his wits end, Munro had then decided to consult with Sherlock Holmes.